 We think it's completely obvious that getting police officers out of their cars and into the neighborhood on foot, on a bicycle, or on horseback in large parks will result in a more intimate knowledge of the neighborhood and its characters than staying in the car or writing reports all of the time.

 Of course this too can go too far, especially when it becomes combined with the typical paramilitary kind of mindset that you find in many police departments or individual officers.
 For example, the infamous New York "stop and frisk" policy certainly falls into the mode of trying to solve problems before they lead to crime.
 It also falls under the community policing model in that officers are on the street and out of their cars and offices.
-But it's obvious to us that this policy quickly aggravated the tendency of a number of police to be suspicious of almost everyone almost all of the time, particularly young minorities.
+But it's obvious to us that this policy quickly aggravated the tendency of a number of police to be suspicious of almost everyone almost all of the time, but especially young minorities.
 And in turn, the young minorities and others who were targeted certainly didn't feel any more inclined to trust in police.

 But we think the major problem with community policing actually lies in the inability of most departments to implement it well.
 This occurs for two reasons: (1) The department is under-funded or under-staffed so that officers are forced to spend time responding to their radios or investigating serious crimes instead of getting to know neighbors and resolving problems, and (2) Many police departments or individual officers have a militaristic and legalistic bent, and may remain overly enthusiastic about being tough on crime.
+Some are unable to adjust to the understandable public outrage against the excesses exemplified by the killing of George Floyd in Minneapolis, and simply lose their cool and lash out at protesters.

 The rhetoric that community policing experts and enthusiasts repeat often states that this approach requires creative problem solving.
 However, creativity isn't usually the strongest suit of police officers, we think you would agree.
 So sometimes police aren't resisting and being obstinate when they don't seem to "get" community policing; it's just that we are expecting them to add behaviors and habits that rely on the right side of the brain.